 • Weekly follow-up meetings

 • Opportunity to propose workshops and talks

 • Open studio event at the end of the residency to show the works and/or processes to the public

-• Special visits to local art spaces and studios
+• Visits to local art spaces and studios

-Despina Residency Programme has hosted so far approximately 100 artists from more than 15 countries.
+Despina Residency Programme has hosted so far approximately 160 artists from more than 15 countries.
 Since 2013, Despina has built a respectful reputation in Brazil and abroad in the field of artist residency.
 Focusing on practices, projects and research development, a tailor-made programme is designed to meet the needs of each artist/curator.
-We work individually to support and create a network of contacts, references and affection.
-Our team of collaborators includes leading curators of the contemporary Latin American scene such as Pablo Leòn de la Barra, Raphael Fonseca, Bernardo José de Souza, Michelle Sommer, Alexandre Sá, Daniela Mattos, among others.
+We work individually to support and create a network of contacts and references.
+Our team of collaborators includes leading curators of the contemporary Latin American scene such as Pablo León de la Barra, Raphael Fonseca, Bernardo José de Souza, Victor Gorgulho, Ulisses Carrilho, Daniela Mattos, Keyna Eleison, Alexandre Sá and Camilla Rocha Campos, among others.

 Despina has been working in partnership and collaboration with several national and international organizations, among them, the Institute of Arts of the University of the State of Rio de Janeiro (UERJ), Museum of Tomorrow, Prince Claus Fund, Arts Council of Montreal and the British Council.